 Diversity Committee As an advisory body to the Corporate Management Committee, this committee makes proposals regarding basic policy and the plan for diversity promotion, and formulates and implements targets set along with the plan.
-The Committee, previously composed of Chair, HR & Gen, Affairs Div.
-G.M. and Corporate Planning Div.
-G.M, welcomed 6 new members, including an Executive Vice President from an overseas office and Business Unit Chief Operating Officers, for the year ended March 31, 2021.
-The Committee was held three times a year, and discussed the result of the Mitsui Engagement Survey and the initiatives related to talent management on a global basis and female talent development.
-Crisis Management Headquarters As an extraordinary and non-permanent organization under the direct rule of the President and Chief Executive Officer, the Crisis Management Headquarters exercises necessary decision making in place of normal inhouse decision mechanisms relating to all conceivable matters requiring an extraordinary response.
+In this fiscal year ended March 31, 2022, the Committee welcomed 5 members, including an Executive Vice President from an overseas office and Business Unit Chief Operating Officers (including 3 females and 1 non-Japanese) in addition to the Chair of the Committee, Human Resources & General Affairs Division G.M. and Corporate Planning Division G.M.
+The Committee was held three times during the year to monitor KPIs and action plans related to the development of female talent in Japan and talent hired outside the head office.
+It also confirmed results of the Mitsui Engagement Survey as an initiative to achieve and organization that "Thrives on diversity" and discussed D&I related initiatives for the organization.
+Crisis Management Headquarters As an extraordinary and non-permanent organization under the direct rule of the President and Chief Executive Officer, the Crisis Management Headquarters exercises necessary decision making in place of normal in- house decision mechanisms relating to all conceivable matters requiring an extraordinary response.
 The President and Chief Executive Officer serves as head of this Headquarters.